 2.6 CTE Considerations

 Observers should consider the effect of charge transfer efficiency (CTE) losses on their data.
 These issues and recommendations are discussed in some detail for ACS/WFC and WFC3/UVIS in the CTE White Paper and on the ACS CTE Information webpage.
-CTE losses can be mitigated using two different approaches: (1) post-processing with either a pixel-based correction algorithm to restore the values of the pixels, or correcting photometry to account for the losses, and/or (2) adjusting the observing strategy to maximize the CTE during the CCD readout process.
+CTE losses can be mitigated using two different approaches: (1) post-processing with either a pixel-based correction algorithm to restore the values of the pixels, or correcting point-source photometry to account for the losses (corrections for extended sources are not currently available), and/or (2) adjusting the observing strategy to maximize the CTE during the CCD readout process.

 For option (2), there are several strategies that can be employed.
 The simplest is to place the source near the WFC serial registers (located furthest from the gap between the WFC CCDs) to reduce the number of CCD parallel transfers.
 This can be accomplished by using the aperture WFC1-CTE (Table 7.7) and/or a suitable Y POS TARG.
 If this is not possible (e.g., if the source subtends >5 arcsec), then the observer should estimate the sky background using the information given in ACS ISR 2022-01.
-Here empirical sky backgrounds are provided for all of the ACS filters as a function of exposure time and compared to Exposure Time Calculator (ETC) estimates.
+Here, empirical sky backgrounds are provided for all of the ACS filters as a function of exposure time and compared to Exposure Time Calculator (ETC) estimates.
 Observers should check that the sky background is above 30 e for a given exposure time.
-If the background is lower than this value, observers should consider increasing their exposure times or using a LED post-flash to increase the background.
+If the background is lower than this value, observers should consider increasing their exposure times or using a LED post-flash to increase the background, although the post-flash option is currently only recommended in very limited circumstances where mere basic detection is the main goal, and photometric comparisons across the field of view or photometric comparisons with data of different epochs or other telescopes and/or instruments is not the goal.
 For the latest details and recommendations on ACS/WFC post-flash capabilities, please refer to ACS ISRs 2024-02 and 2018-02.